Phil Ryan (entrepreneur): Music

 Ryan started his musical career as a session guitarist, recording with various well known artists and headlining at festivals all across England throughout the 1980s.
 The early 1990s saw him touring Europe and the United States, with performances in Stockholm, San Francisco, Los Angeles, New York, Barcelona, Munich, Nuremberg and Berlin, among others.
 In 1992, Ryan joined The Animals as lead singer and performed with them at the 'Children of Chernobyl' benefit concert in Moscow's Red Square in front of an audience of 100,000.
 In 2001, he recorded his first solo album, Storm Warning, and toured European festivals, such as the Bardentreffen in Nuremberg, Germany, with it.
 He contributed the charity single "Thanks for loving me" to the Jack Brown Appeal.

 Ryan was a featured artist at Rooftop Records where he mentored aspiring musicians.
 From 2015 he was involved in the Save TPA Campaign group trying to protect the historic Musical and historical heritage soaked Denmark Street in London's West End street from complete destruction and re-development into Luxury Flats and shops.
 Phil was part of the team that made the documentary film 'Tin Pan Alley Tales' capturing the history of Denmark Street (the developers won the battle and now much of the street and surrounding area has inevitably been re-developed as luxury apartments including a luxury hotel and shopping area) The Documentary features the stories of the people who made the street and area the leading and world music business influencing place it once was.
 In 2017 the film started production after a successful crowdfunding campaign and was later released in late 2018.
 The Director was Henry Scott-Irvine, Phil was an Executive Producer.
 In 2017 Phil also worked with German Film Composer Jan Willem De With (Hamburg/Zurich) to orchestrate his song 'As we grow Old', which was released in mid 2018 to support his European tour festival dates.
-On the 1st December 2017 he released the song 'Walking Down This Lonely Street' in co-operation with The Big Issue to raise funds for Homeless People over the Christmas period and beyond.
+On 1 December 2017 he released the song 'Walking Down This Lonely Street' in co-operation with The Big Issue to raise funds for Homeless People over the Christmas period and beyond.
 The track is still available via AWAL on major download platforms.